binaryf/geo-netstat/README.md

 #### What can be improved (by you ?):

   - do fancy things with webgl-globe
+  - add a update timer and refresh terminal
   - support for IPv6
   - update data from the maxmind database